udemyDevops/CI-CD-with-Jenkins/firstBuildJob.md

 * Post-Build Actions
     - Select 'Archive the artifacts' --> under 'Files to archive' --> '**/*.war' (to search for .war files recursively, all sub folders, in the workspace)
     > This will keep the artifact in a different location so that even if the workspace is wiped out we can retreive the artifact from there by going to job status

+### Practice
+* create a test job and use jdk11 --> for this use branch 'jdk11' in 'https://github.com/hkhcoder/vprofile-project.git
+* Install jdk-11 in jenkins server and add the tool by giving the path